ofiscal/tax.co/markdown/running-it.md

 Install Git.
 (For more information, see [Some software we use](Some-software-we-use.md).)

+Install jq.
+(For more information, see [Some software we use](Some-software-we-use.md).

 Install Docker.
 (For more information, see [Some software we use](Some-software-we-use.md).